 Were you able to list adults in your child's life whom you can check in with about your child's mental health?

-- Who is on your list teachers, coaches, youth group leaders, family members? - Did anyone try to check in with any of these individuals regarding their child this week?

-Would anyone like to share his or her experience?

-As a parent, you can help your child feel happy and positive about himself or herself.
-Module 4 lists examples of ways in which you can support your child's mental health:

-- show love and affection, - spend undistracted or focused time with your child, - encourage your child to talk with you about your child's feelings, - be interested in what's happening in your child's life, - encourage your child to engage in physical activity, - provide your child with nutritious foods, and - encourage your child to get enough sleep.
+Who is on your list - teachers, coaches, youth group leaders, family members?
+Did anyone try to check in with any of these individuals regarding his or her child this week?
+Would anyone like to share his or her experience? • ent, you can help your child feel happy and positive about himself or herself.
+I lists examples of ways in which you can support your child's mental health: • show v love and affection, • spen d undistracted or focused time with your child, • enco ourage your child to talk with you about your child's feelings, • be in nterested in what's happening in your child's life, • enco ourage your child to engage in physical activity, • prov ide your child with nutritious foods, and • enco ourage your child to get enough sleep.
 Which of these examples do you practice often with your child?